cp3402-students/CMS-SP52-2022-Group-2/theme.md

 ## Theme Features

 Theme follows several guidelines in building the theme template where whitespaces and layout were managed identically, padding and margin remains matching in every pages and posts.
 This was for appeal and to offer similar experience in every instance of visiting a section in the website.
+Header and Footer was built with HTML/CSS code for further customization preferred by the team and suitability with the contents from the client.

 ## Design Decisions